AlenPelin/keo-studio/_portfolio/ira---model-photo-shoot-in-melbourne.md

 ---
 Ira is a model, future lawyer, yogini and beautiful soul.
 We made a quick photo session in Melbourne city for her model book.

+She is highly professional and open to all suggestions.
+I like how our photosession turned out.
+It was a really gloomy day, so I had to play with colors, but the camera distirtion is so good here.
+I also like the sun flare.